Movement Guide

 Migrant Mother: documentary urgency is inseparable from framing choice, caption history, and later political use.

 The image also exposes the medium's ethical difficulty.
 Documentary authority can make distant suffering visible, but it can also turn vulnerable people into lasting symbols they do not control.
-That is why photographic analysis cannot stop at composition.
+Photographic analysis cannot stop at composition.
 It has to include captioning, editorial selection, republication, consent, and the afterlife of the image in institutions and mass culture.

-• Start with evidence: what had to exist in front of the lens, and what remains uncertain?
+• Ask what had to exist in front of the lens, and what may lie outside the frame.

 • Check caption, date, source, and publication venue before trusting interpretation.

-• Separate emotional impact from factual claim, then ask how the two are being made to support each other.
+• Separate emotional impact from factual claim, then test how the two are being made to support each other.

 Key artists in Explainary